 - 1. There will be no loud talking or behavior. - 2.
-Students should be reading, studying, or working on computers.
+Students should be reading, studying, or taking quizzes on ipads.
 Students who are not working will not be allowed to stay in the library. - 3.
 Students may not use the library if they have overdue books or unpaid fines. - 4.
-Students may use the card catalog, but drawers should not be removed from the cabinet.

-- 5. Students must be careful to keep books on the shelves in order.
+Students must be careful to keep books on the shelves in order.
 There are markers on the checkout desk to mark the correct location of a book removed from the shelf by a student.
-When finished with the book, students should replace the book and the marker to their original place. - 6.
-Students in the library must have a pass from a teacher. - 7.
+When finished with the book, students should replace the book and the marker to their original place. - 5.
+Students in the library must have a pass from a teacher. - 6.
 Return magazines, encyclopedias, and dictionaries to the proper place on the shelf when you are finished using them.
-These materials are to be used in the library and may NOT be checked out. - 8.
-Computers will be used on a first come first served basis.
-The computer lab supervisor will monitor computer usage.
-The school's Internet usage policy will be strictly enforced. - 9.
-Students with inappropriate behavior in the computer lab (food or drinks, chewing gum, physical roughness, etc.) will not be allowed to use the computers.
+These materials are to be used in the library and may NOT be checked out. - 7.
+I-pads will be used on a first come first served basis.
+The computer lab supervisor will monitor usage.
+The school's Internet usage policy will be strictly enforced.